Custom software & automations · built & owned

 The Ownership Build.

-One custom application, built around your workflow, that you own forever.
+One custom application plus the automations that run the work around it, built around your workflow, that you own forever.
 Here is exactly how it runs.

 PHASE 01